Gerard Kuiper: Discoveries

 Eugene Shoemaker and Kuiper answer newsmen's questions at the Interim Scientific Results Conference of the Ranger program.

 Kuiper discovered two natural satellites of planets in the Solar System, namely Uranus's satellite Miranda and Neptune's satellite Nereid.
 In addition, he discovered carbon dioxide in the atmosphere of Mars, and the existence of a methane-laced atmosphere above Saturn's satellite Titan in 1944.
 Kuiper also pioneered airborne infrared observing using a Convair 990 aircraft in the 1960s.

 In the 1950s Kuiper's interdisciplinary collaboration with the geochemist and Nobel Laureate Harold C. Urey to understand the Moon's thermal evolution descended into acrimony, as the two engaged in what became known as the "Hot Moon, Cold Moon" controversy.
 Their falling out, in part a scientific dispute, also reflected the challenge of maintaining professional relationships across overlapping but distinct scientific disciplines.

 By 1950, Kuiper had contributed a theory for the ongoing problem of solar system origins.
 Kuiper claimed that gravitational instabilities would form in the solar nebula, which would then condense into protoplanets.
 However, Kuiper's theory failed to address the angular momentum problem, simply attributing the loss of momentum to magnetic and electric fields instead of gravity.

 In 1951, in a paper in Astrophysics: A Topical Symposium, Kuiper speculated that a large disc of small astronomical bodies formed early in the Solar System's evolution.
 He suggested that the disc consisted of "remnants of original clusterings which have lost many members that became stray asteroids, much as has occurred with open galactic clusters dissolving into stars."
-In another paper, based upon a lecture Kuiper gave in 1950, also called On the Origin of the Solar System, Kuiper wrote about the "outermost region of the solar nebula, from 38 to 50 astr. units (i.e., just outside proto-Neptune)" where "condensation products (ices of H_{2}0, NH_{3}, CH_{4}, etc.) must have formed, and the flakes must have slowly collected and formed larger aggregates, estimated to range up to 1 km or more in size."
+In another paper, based upon a lecture Kuiper gave in 1950, also called On the Origin of the Solar System, Kuiper wrote about the "outermost region of the solar nebula, from 38 to 50 astr. units (i.e., just outside proto-Neptune)" where "condensation products (ices of H_{2}O, NH_{3}, CH_{4}, etc.) must have formed, and the flakes must have slowly collected and formed larger aggregates, estimated to range up to 1 km or more in size."
 He continued to write that "these condensations appear to account for the comets, in size, number and composition."
 According to Kuiper "the planet Pluto, which sweeps through the whole zone from 30 to 50 astr. units, is held responsible for having started the scattering of the comets throughout the solar system."
 It is said that Kuiper was operating on the assumption, common in his time, that Pluto was the size of Earth and had therefore scattered these bodies out toward the Oort cloud or out of the Solar System; there would not be a Kuiper belt today if this were correct.
 The name "Kuiper belt" was given to the region in the 1980s; it was first used in print by Scott Tremaine in 1988.